mindsphere/mindconnect-nodejs/README.md

 ```

-The data in the MindSphere can be observed in the fleet manager.
+The data in the Insights Hub can be observed in the fleet manager.

 ## Proxy support